Sixth Grade Curriculum

 - Handwriting Level F

-- Classical Composition III: Chreia/Maxim Stage, Teacher Manual, Optional but strongly recommended
+- Classical Composition Vol. III Teacher Guide: Chreia/Maxim Stage, Optional but strongly recommended

 Classical Composition instructs the novice writer as though he or she were an apprentice to the great master writers.
 Instruction is based on imitation.
 Beginning by making the student aware of the structure of sound writing, and proceeding by giving the student the tools to imitate it, the course ends by equipping the student to design his own sound writing.
 The course begins by acquainting the student with models from which he can gain a sound grasp of structure.
 Then sentence and word variation, figures of description, rhetorical devices, and stylistic considerations are introduced slowly – all in service of the message to be communicated.
 At the end of the full course a student should emerge as a writer who can ascertain the purpose of any given writing task and employ the best means of completing the task to communicate the message.

 Students gain the ability to create a story through the use of the narrative categories and variation through paraphrase.
 Students learn to demonstrate the truth of the Commonplace through what the ancient Greek writer Aphthonius calls “eight heads of development,” and students deal more explicitly and thoroughly with what in modern composition theory are referred to as “support points.”
 The ability to invent four specific types of narrative through these “heads of development” and to paraphrase in two specific ways are the foundational skills to be learned in this stage.

 - Reinforcement and repetition of previous skills